kvbc/rylang/docs/spec.md

 -   See `<stmt>` in [Statements](#statements) for the definition of a _statement_.

-A block can be "broke from" using the `break` statement.
+A block can be "broken from" using the `break` statement.

 **Syntax**